 - We operate in compliance with relevant regulations and requirements

-- We seek continual improvement of HSEQ performance through monitoring, reporting and auditing
+- We seek continual improvement of HSEQ performance through monitoring, reporting, auditing and mitigating actions

 - We create a positive working environment in which people take ownership of business activities

 - We create a safe working environment where people retain their health

 - We set HSEQ goals and objectives as performance targets

 At Wintershall we take our commitment seriously.
 Our new responsibility report shows how Wintershall understands and exercises responsibility in respect of its employees, the environment and society.

 The Wintershall Group’s activities in all three sustainability dimensions economy, ecology and social issues are summarized here in a clear and vivid manner.
 Please see our latest report.

 At Wintershall Norge we are committed to ensuring a healthy working environment for our people.
 We provide a healthy and inspiring working environment by continuously considering the conditions that influence our people’s welfare.
 We consider it vital to seek continuous improvement in occupational health not only among our employees but also among contracted and third party personnel.